Skip to main content

 Warmth and sunlight are abundant in zone 9b, which means it teems with happy blooms.
 Showy flowers, such as amaryllis, iris, and hibiscus, can thrive in full sun here.
 Sunny zone 9b can also be the ideal home for one of the loveliest flowers of all: roses.
 If you can give these beautiful plants bright light and well-draining soil year-round, you’ll be rewarded with blooms all year.

-If you have a shadier space to work with, consider flowers, such as begonias and peonies to spruce up your zone 9b landscape.
+If you have a shadier space to work with, consider begonias and peonies to spruce up your zone 9b landscape.
 Perennial wildflowers, such as columbine, yarrow, coneflowers, California poppies, black-eyed Susans, and butterfly peas, can also be low-maintenance additions to your zone 9b garden.

-You can enjoy a wide variety of ornamental foliage in zone 9b.
-When it comes to statement trees, oaks, maples, and pines do particularly well here.
-In the world of shrubs, mulberry, juniper, and elderberry can be great zone 9b garden additions as well.
+You can enjoy a wide variety of ornamental foliage in zone 9b, including ground covers and other low-growing plants.
+In the world of shrubs, mulberry, juniper, and elderberry can be great zone 9b garden additions if you’re looking for some green texture.
 If you live in an arid part of zone 9b, you can enjoy hands-off succulents of all kinds, including prickly pear cacti and agave.

 Raised garden beds with vegetable plants growing in them